seatable/seatable-scripts/manual/python/context.md

-context.api_token  # API token for access a base context.current_table  # The name of the table that the current user is viewing when the user runs a script manually context.current_row # When the user manually runs a script, the line where the cursor is currently located context.current_username # The id of the user who runs the script manually (in old verison, it is called current_user_id) context.id_in_org # The id of the user in organization
+context.api_token  # API token for access a base context.current_table  # The name of the table that the current user is viewing when the user runs a script manually context.current_row # When the user manually runs a script, the line where the cursor is currently located context.current_username # The System ID of the user who runs the script manually (in old verison, it is called current_user_id) context.id_in_org # The id of the user in the team, it can be set by the team admin via Web UI
 ```